kai-init/laravel-normcache/README.md

 ## The Core Idea

-Most caching packages store the full result of every query as a separate blob.
-Normcache doesn't.
-It separates *what rows match* from *what those rows look like*, and stores each model exactly once.
+Most caching packages cache query results as a single blob — the entire collection, serialized and stored together.
+Normcache takes a different approach: it stores the list of matching IDs separately from the model data, and keeps each model's attributes in its own key.
+Every model is stored exactly once, no matter how many queries return it.

 ```
 Query cache  →  "posts where active=1, page 2"  →  [4, 7, 12]